tensorflow/models/official/nlp/MODEL_GARDEN.md

 The TF-NLP library provides a collection of scripts for training and evaluating transformer-based models, on various tasks such as sentence classification, question answering, and translation.
-Additionally, we provide checkpoints of pretrained models which can be finetuned on downstream tasks.
+Additionally, we provide checkpoints of pre-trained models which can be finetuned on downstream tasks.

 ⚠️ Disclaimer: Checkpoints are based on training with publicly available datasets.
 Some datasets contain limitations, including non-commercial use limitations.
 Please review the terms and conditions made available by third parties before using